 Alcoholism, also known as alcohol addiction, is defined as the need to consume alcohol to the point that it negatively affects your personal and professional life.
-Blackouts, major lapses in judgment, fighting with loved ones, struggling with school or work and withdrawing from others are all common markers of alcohol use disorder.
+Blackouts, major lapses in judgment, fighting with loved ones, struggling with school or work and withdrawing from others are all common markers of alcohol addiction.

 If you are dependent on alcohol, you may have a hard time controlling your impulse to drink.
 You may even go to extreme measures to hide your alcohol addiction, such as stealing, lying or hiding alcohol.
 Alcohol affects your physical and mental health, which can put a massive strain on your relationships and work performance.

 Signs and Symptoms of Alcohol Addiction